 The DC Retail Summit Returns for Third Year with Focus on Forecasting Our Future

-WASHINGTON, DC, DISTRICT OF COLUMBIA, UNITED STATES, August 26, 2021 /EINPresswire.com/ -- The DC Retail Summit Returns for Third Year with Focus on Forecasting Our Future

-Summit aims to celebrate local business resilience and plan for the future

-(Washington, DC) - Today, Mayor Muriel Bowser, the Office of the Deputy Mayor for Planning and Economic Development (DMPED), Washington DC Economic Partnership, and Think Local First DC announced the return of the DC Retail Summit for the third year in a row.
-This year’s summit will include a half-day virtual session of one-on-one conversations and panels under the theme, Forecasting Our Future, powered by Pepco.
+(Washington, DC) - Today, Mayor Muriel Bowser, the Office of the Deputy Mayor for Planning and Economic Development (DMPED), and the Washington DC Economic Partnership announced the return of the DC Retail Summit for the third year in a row.
+This year’s summit will include a half-day virtual session of one-on-one conversations and panels under the theme, Forecasting Our Future.
 The retail community will explore how local businesses have pivoted over the past year and what’s next for DC retail and restaurants.
-The Summit is online, free, and open to the public on Thursday, September 9, 2021, from 9:30 a.m. to 12:30 p.m.
-ET.
+The Summit is online, free, and open to the public on Thursday, September 9, 2021 from 9:30 a.m. to 12:30 p.m.

 “Local businesses have sacrificed so much and supported our community throughout the pandemic, and as we continue forward, we are constantly thinking about new ways we can support our workers and businesses,” said Mayor Muriel Bowser.
 “This year’s retail summit is another opportunity to hear from businesses, share ideas, and understand how we can work together in the weeks and months ahead.”